robemaru/cmsc315-oop-fundamentals/Unit2/README.md

 The queue used `collections.deque`, which was appropriate because it supported efficient additions and removals from the ends of the queue.

+## Custom Real-World Application

+My custom application focused on data center configuration and server provisioning.

+The stack represented network configuration changes.
+Because a stack uses LIFO behavior, the most recent configuration change could be undone first.

+The queue represented server provisioning tasks.
+Because a queue uses FIFO behavior, server tasks could be processed in the same order that they were received.

+This showed how stacks and queues can be used in practical computing environments.

 ## Results

-I completed the required TODO sections in the Python starter file while keeping the TODO prompts in place.

-I demonstrated both LIFO and FIFO behavior and tested the required edge cases.
-The program also included real-world examples showing how stacks and queues can be used outside of a classroom setting.
+I completed the required stack and queue implementations and demonstrated their LIFO and FIFO behavior.

+I also tested empty structures and single-item structures to verify that the program handled edge cases correctly.

+The program included a custom real-world application involving network configurations and server provisioning tasks.

+The tests confirmed that the stack removed the most recently added item first, while the queue removed the oldest item first.

 ## Conclusion

 This assignment helped me understand the differences between stacks and queues and how their ordering rules affect their use in applications.

 I learned that a stack is useful when the most recent item needs to be accessed first, while a queue is useful when items need to be processed in the order they arrived.

-The real-world examples made the concepts easier to understand because they showed how LIFO and FIFO behavior can be applied to common software and everyday situations.
+The real-world examples made the concepts easier to understand because they showed how LIFO and FIFO behavior can be applied to network configuration, server provisioning, and other software systems.

 ## GitHub Repository

+My GitHub repository contains the Python implementation and documentation for this assignment:

 https://github.com/robemaru/cmsc315-oop-fundamentals